Santa Clara's Annual Cleanup Campaign

 - Bulky items such as old furniture, carpets, mattresses, toilets, foam packaging, etc.

 - Appliances, tires, e-waste (anything that requires a plug or battery to operate), fencing, branches and brush (no longer than 6 feet in length).
-Separate these materials for special collection.
+Separate each of these materials for special collection.

 Do not set out: